SkinsRestorer/SkinSystem/README.md

   Password: ''
 ```
 Configuration option:
-* Turn on database by change `false` to `true` on Enabled section.
+* Turn on a database by change `false` to `true` on the Enabled section.
-* An Database section, You can input a name anything you want.
+* The Database section, You can input a name anything you want.
 * **IMPORTANT** Don't forget to input your `Host`, `Port`, `Username`, `Password` into it.
-If you don't have an database password, You should fill `''` into `Password` section like me.
+If you don't have a database password, You should fill `''` into `Password` section like me.

-3. After input the SkinSystem into your web-root directory let's check `lib/config.php`.
+3. After inputting the SkinSystem into your web-root directory let's check `lib/config.php`.
 You will see like this down below.
 ```PHP
   /* Authme Configuration */
   'authme' => false,